TrevisanGMW/gt-tools/docs/README.md

 <img src="https://github.com/TrevisanGMW/maya-scripts/blob/main/gt_tools/media/gt_auto_biped_rigger_hik.gif"
      alt="GT Auto Biped attached to HumanIK Example">

-<h3>Custom Attributes and Automation:</h3>
+<p><h3>Custom Attributes and Automation:</h3>
-<p>This rig comes with many custom attributes so you can tweak how much stability/flexibility you want and how the systems should behave.</p>
+This rig comes with many custom attributes so you can tweak how much stability/flexibility you want and how the systems should behave.</p>
 <p><br><b>- Lock Attribute</b>: Many controls come with channels automatically locked so they behave in an expected way, but in certain situations you might want to unlock these so you have more flexibity.
 For this, you can just change the "Lock ATTR" (ATTR could be channels TRS, XYZ) custom attribute.
 A good example is the foot rolls.
 They have their Y and Z rotations locked by default, but in case you want to rotate the foot in another diretion you can change "Lock YZ" to "Off". </p>
 <p><b>- Follow Object</b>: A few controls give you the option to follow other controls or move on their own.
 These are the pole vector controls (such as the IK knees and IK elbows) and the eye controls.
 Below you can see an example of the eye controls following or not the head. </p>